yochaigal/cairn/wip/2e/making-monsters.md

 ### Monster Example

 - **Appearance**: _Hunched_ + _Carapace_.
+- **Traits**: _Moves in a straight line_ + _Weak Spot_
 - **Attack**: _Smashes_ + _Grapples_.
 - **Abilities**: _Disables_ + _Hearing_

 _A snail-like creature with a hard shell.
+It moves only in straight lines, and has a soft underbelly.
 It rolls into opponents, pulling them into its wild orbit.
 The roar of its movement drowns out any other sounds._

 This creature is physically tough, with higher than average **STR** and strong armor.
 It is probably fast but not maneuverable, and likely doesn't rely on skill or dexterity to avoid danger.
 It is brutish, but still a wild beast and only as willful as any creature just looking for its next meal.
 It attacks by rolling in a straight line, and should impact multiple targets.

 #### Thunder Snail

 6 HP, 14 STR, 6 DEX, 4 WIL, smash & roll (d10, _blast_)
 - An thick-shelled beast that attacks by rolling over its opponents in a line.
-- The noise of its tumbling shell is deafening.
+The noise of its tumbling shell is deafening.
+- If rolled onto its back it becomes completely vulnerable.
 - **Critical Damage**: Target is pulled into its rolling momentum, losing an additional 1 STR per round until freed (STR save to escape).

 ## Converting Monsters